1820 Maine gubernatorial election

 The 1820 Maine gubernatorial election took place on April 3, 1820.
 It was the first election for Governor of Maine, taking place after Maine separated from Massachusetts and was recognized as a state on March 15, 1820.
 Maine's separation from Massachusetts came as a result of The Missouri Compromise.
+The new Constitution of Maine kept some aspects of the Massachusetts form of government such as the Executive Council and the term of office only being one year.

-This election saw the virtually unanimous election of William King, the man most chiefly responsible for the push for Maine statehood.
+The election saw the virtually unanimous election of William King, the primary leader of the push for Maine statehood.
 He had no opponents.